sastraxi/great-bear-postgraphile/learn.md

 Take a moment to `cp .env.example .env` and fill it in to reflect your environment.

 In particular, make sure that you set `DATABASE_URL` to point at the database you set up, choose a high-entropy `SESSION_SECRET`, and fill in your `STRIPE_SECRET_KEY` (a Stripe account can be created [for free](https://stripe.com)).

+> `.env` files are an idiomatic way of providing secrets to node apps in development.
+See [The Twelve-Factor App](https://12factor.net) for more information on what this makes sense.
+Remember to never commit files containing secrets to version control!

 ---